Chapter 24: Carbonara

 She pushed the shirt off his shoulders and pressed her mouth to his collarbone.
 His pulse under her lips.
 Eighty beats per minute.
 Elevated.
 Her clinical mind noted it and she let the notation pass through without holding it.

 His hands found the buttons of her shirt.
 Slow.
 Deliberate.
-Each button a thing he paid attention to — she could feel it in the care of his fingers, the way they didn’t rush, the engineering precision applied to fabric and skin.
+Each button a thing he paid attention to — she could feel it in the care of his fingers, how they didn’t rush, the engineering precision applied to fabric and skin.
 She watched his hands work.
 She had watched them since Baltimore, since the parking lot, since show me your hands.
 Tonight she watched them and found nothing in them except him.
+His hands.
+Not the others.
+Just his.

 The shirt fell.
 The air was cool on her skin and then his mouth was on the scar on her left shoulder — the one he always returned to, his fixed point, his benchmark — and the warmth of his mouth there sent something through her that wasn’t heat.
 Recognition.
 The body confirming what it already knew about this man’s hands.